e10v/tea-tasting/docs/custom-metrics.md

 ## Intro

 **tea-tasting** supports Student's t-test, Z-test, and [some other statistical tests](api/metrics/index.md) out of the box.
-However you might want to analyze an experiment using other statistical criteria.
+However, you might want to analyze an experiment using other statistical criteria.
 In this case you can define a custom metric with statistical test of your choice.

-There are two types of metrics in **tea-tasting**:
+In **tea-tasting**, there are two types of metrics:

-- Metrics that require only aggregated statistics for the analysis.
+- Metrics that require only aggregated statistics for analysis.
-- Metrics that require granular data for the analysis.
+- Metrics that require granular data for analysis.

-This guide explains how to define a custom metric of each type.
+This guide explains how to define a custom metric for each type.

-First, let's import all required modules and prepare data:
+First, let's import all the required modules and prepare the data:

 ```python
 from typing import Literal, NamedTuple